faradgang/faradgang.berlin/src/pages/en.md

 We collect donated bicycles and, after repairing them together, distribute them to our guests.
 In doing so, we create a space for interaction, exchange, shared learning, and promote the experience of self-efficacy.

 Do you or someone you know need a bicycle?
-Contact us at **info@faradgang.berlin**!
-(Note: Please be aware that there may be a waiting period of several weeks.)
+Contact us at **mail@faradgang.berlin**!
+(Note: Please be aware that there may be a waiting period)

 ## Self-Help Workshop